ZerosAndOnesLLC/OpenChat/webui/README.md

 - **Major** (x.0.0): Breaking changes

 ### Recent Changes

+**v0.24.4** - Fix channel leave not updating sidebar
+- Fixed leaving a public channel not removing it from sidebar immediately
+- Moved removeChannel call inside mutationFn to ensure it runs reliably
+- Added public-channels query invalidation on leave

 **v0.24.3** - Fix channel rejoin not showing in sidebar
 - Fixed channels not appearing in sidebar after leaving and rejoining